 - 1 small bowl

-- 1 medium head of cauliflower, evenly cut into florets
+- 1 medium head of cauliflower, evenly cut into bite sized florets

 - 1 ½ tablespoon olive oil, avocado oil, or ghee